 In May 2018, a class-action lawsuit

-For more information about other class-action lawsuits filed against Netgear and TINA.org’s coverage of the company, click here.
+For more of TINA.org’s coverage of U-Haul, click here.